wravery/ConversationFiler/README.md

 version which I never updated.
 The App fell behind in terms of web technologies and Office APIs.

 For this version, I reimplemented the UI with React.js, TypeScript 2.2, and I implemented a Data Access Layer which prefers the new [REST
 APIs for Outlook](https://dev.outlook.com/).
-I translated the EWS Data module back to a TypeScript and put it behind an identical facade, because the Outlook 2016 Desktop application *[my day job, both versions of the App were hackathon projects]* doesn't expose the necessary
+I translated the EWS Data module back to TypeScript and put it behind an identical facade, because the Outlook 2016 Desktop application *[my day job, both versions of the App were hackathon projects]* doesn't expose the necessary
 JS APIs to call the REST APIs.
 At runtime, if the App is hosted inside of a container that supports the REST APIs it will use them, otherwise it will fall back to the ported EWS DAL from version 1.0.